tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Tron: Legacy
 - The Giver
 - True Grit

+### Q: Which of these Movies was NOT released in 1996?
+- **Correct Answer:** Gladiator
+- Independence Day
+- The Rock
+- Mission: Impossible

 ### Q: Which of these musicals won the Tony Award for Best Musical?